miknab/EuclidEmulator/README.md

    2. Interpolate the linear power spectrum (we suggest a cubic spline interpolation in log space.
    3. Evaluate the interpolated liner power spectrum at the k modes of the emulated boost.
    4. Multiply the boost with the resulting linear power spectrum.

+The script `example.sh` includes commands to perform step iv (assuming you have CLASS installed already and your CLASS file explanatory.ini has never been changed).
+Please change the path to the directory where your CLASS executable is located.
+Executing `example.sh` will sequentially compute the boost spectrum using EuclidEmulator, compute the corresponding linear power spectrum with CLASS, and finally call `GetPnonlin.py` to compute the non-linear power spectrum.